Spot Delivery and Car Financing Consumer Attorney

 Auto Fraud Consumer Lawyer for Spot Delivery and Yo Yo Sales

-The consumer car fraud and spot delivery lawyers at Whitney, LLP represent victims of car fraud, illegal trade in sales, forged car sales contracts, and spot delivery scams on a contingent basis, meaning that we do not ask our consumer fraud clients to pay us any out of pocket fees or expenses.
+The consumer car fraud and spot delivery lawyers at Whitney, LLP represent victims of car fraud, illegal trade in sales, forged car sales contracts, and spot delivery scams.
 We have successfully represented many consumers in Maryland in claims and lawsuits against new and used car dealerships involving a wide variety of schemes and scams.
-If you or a friend or family member has been the victim of a predatory new or used car dealership, contact us now at 410 583 8000 for a free consultation, or use our Quick Contact Form.
+If you or a friend or family member has been the victim of a predatory new or used car dealership, contact us now at 410 583 8000 for a legal consultation, or use our Quick Contact Form.

 We handle cases against new and used car dealerships across Maryland and in other states on a select basis.
 Maryland counties we accept car fraud cases in include Allegany County, Carroll County, Harford County, St. Mary’s County, Anne Arundel County, Cecil County, Howard County, Somerset County, Baltimore City, Charles County, Kent County, Talbot County, Baltimore County, Dorchester County, Montgomery County, Washington County, Calvert County, Frederick County, Prince George’s County, Wicomico County, Caroline County, Garrett County, Queen Anne’s County and Worcester County.